jvilk/mitmproxy-node/README.md

 ## How does it work?

-A Python plugin for mitmproxy starts a websocket server
+A Python plugin for `mitmproxy` starts a WebSocket server, and `mitmproxy-node` talks with it over WebSocket messages.
+The two communicate via binary messages to reduce marshaling-related overhead.

 ## Your Python plugin is bad and you should feel bad